igorabrandao/cycling-wind-resistance/README.md

-# How Long Can You Run?
+# Cycling x Wind Resistance

 Every cyclist who has ever pedaled into a stiff headwind knows about wind resistance.
 It's exhausting!
 In order to move forward, the cyclist must push through the mass of air in front of her.
 This takes energy.